 It was not clear Saturday who ran the facility in the Flushing section of Queens.
 A law enforcement source said Friday it was used mostly by Chinese women who give birth and stayed there before returning to China.

-Neighbors say it was frequented mostly by Chinese parents, but Koreans and Africans were also seen there.
+Neighbors said it was frequented mostly by Chinese parents, but Koreans and African families were also seen there.

-Nine babies, along with some of their parents, had been in the center during the attack, Holmes said.
+Nine babies, along with some of their parents, had been at the residence during the attack, New York police Assistant Chief Juanita Holmes said.